d-protsenko/smartactors-core/src/site/markdown/tutorials/WrapperExample.md

     String name = "concat_strategy";

-Finally you should take strategy which is able to resolve strategy and pass it the name and the realisation of your strategy.
+Finally you should take strategy which is able to resolve strategy and pass it the name and the implementation of your strategy.
 The strategy for strategies is already registered in IOC by `PluginWDSObject`.

     IOC.resolve(key, name, strategy);